AdityaAnandCodes/WalkWise/README.md

 5. Access the application at http://localhost:5000

-   Incase of errors make sure all the modules that need to be imported are already imported if not manually import them using pip install.
+   Incase of errors make sure all the modules that need to be imported are already imported if not manually import them using pip install command.